State limits anglers to 1 chinook per day in Marine Area 6

 Other information: WDFW will continue to monitor and evaluate Marine Area 6 fishery.

-Fishing Washington State, Washington Fishing Forums is owned and operated by Snyder Media Corp. a Washington Media Firm dedicated to the sports fishing industry.
-We at SMC are all about fishing!
+Fishing Washington State, Washington Fishing Forums is owned and operated by the Outdoorsman Media Group a Washington Media Firm dedicated to the sports fishing industry.
+We at OMG are all about fishing!
 All the time!
-Check out our network of Fishing websites and become a part of the largest fishing family in the Pacific Northwest.
+Check out our network of hunting and fishing websites and become a part of the largest fishing family in the Pacific Northwest.
 Thank you all for your participation in our Forums.